 “Benvenuto in Italia”, which directly translates to ‘Welcome to Italy”, makes every New Yorker think of Little Italy.
 Every September for 11 days, it fills its streets with festivities for the Feast of San Gennaro.
 It is the best September event NYC has to offer, and this year’s San Gennaro Festival is expected to attract more than one million people from around the globe!

 Every day is filled with free music, parades, delicious authentic food, and entertainment which makes for a perfect walk around the historic streets.
 But there are a few special events that you do not want to miss!!
-The festivities kick off September 15 with the Italian jazz performer Johnny Mandolin, while Friday is dedicated to the famous grand Cannoli eating contest.
-The best news?
-This is the first year the competition is open to amateurs.
+The festivities kick off September 12 with the Italian jazz performer Johnny Mandolin, while Friday is dedicated to the famous grand Cannoli eating contest.
+On the last Saturday of the feast, there will be a Grand Procession featuring floats, marching bands, and the Statue of San Gennaro!

 You can currently register to enter the competition, where you will eat your way to the first prize of $250!
 (Of course, you can always stop by the “Cannoli King” at Caffe Palermo for just one or two treats.)